Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are many things you should look for in a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a variety of things to look over when conducting a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Can the unit heat up enough capacity?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can have a significant impact for property managers and landlords.
-For expert advice get in touch today to book your rental property home evaluation.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can have a significant impact for property owners and landlords.
+For professional advice get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties